General Dynamics F-16 Fighting Falcon: Pakistan

 The Pakistan Air Force has used its F-16s in various foreign and internal military exercises, such as the "Indus Vipers" exercise in 2008 conducted jointly with Turkey.

 Between May 2009 and November 2011, the PAF F-16 fleet flew more than 5,500 sorties in support of the Pakistan Army's operations against the Taliban insurgency in the FATA region of North-West Pakistan.
 More than 80% of the dropped munitions were laser-guided bombs.

-On 27 February 2019, following six Pakistan Air Force airstrikes in Indian administered Kashmir, Pakistani officials said that two of its fighter jets shot down one MiG-21 and one Su-30MKI belonging to the Indian Air Force.
-Indian officials only confirmed the loss of one MiG-21 but denied losing any Su-30MKI in the clash.
-Additionally Indian officials also claimed to have shot down one F-16 belonging to Pakistan air force.
+On 27 February 2019, following six Pakistan Air Force airstrikes in Jammu and Kashmir, India, Pakistani officials said that two of its fighter jets shot down one MiG-21 and one Su-30MKI belonging to the Indian Air Force.
+Indian officials only confirmed the loss of one MiG-21 but denied losing any Su-30MKI in the clash and claimed the Pakistani claims as dubious.
+Additionally Indian officials also claimed to have shot down one F-16 belonging to the Pakistan Air Force.
 This was denied by the Pakistani side, considered dubious by neutral sources, and later backed by a report by Foreign Policy magazine, reporting that the US had completed a physical count of Pakistan's F-16s and found none missing.
-A report by the Washington Post noted that the Pentagon and State Department refused public comment on the matter but did not deny the earlier report.
+A report by The Washington Post noted that the Pentagon and State Department refused public comment on the matter but did not deny the earlier report.

+In October 2025, Indian Air Force Chief of the Air Staff Amar Preet Singh claimed that five "high tech fighters" between F-16 and JF-17 class were downed by Indian air defense systems.
+Though refraining to provide the evidences, he also reiterated his claim of August 2025 that 4-5 F-16s in the hangers at PAF Base Shahbaz were hit in Indian strikes during the 2025 India–Pakistan conflict.
+However, the U.S. defense officials had earlier refuted the Indian claims by having told the Reuters that they were not aware of any F-16 being hit inside Pakistan.